jippey67/sdc-p5/README.md

 ## The result

 The whole pipeline led to the creation of this [video](https://github.com/jippey67/sdc-p5/blob/master/project_video.mp4).
 It tracks the cars in the neighborhood very well.
 And there is the occasional false positive on the left side.
-I could have easily left that one out by starting the sliding windows more towards the center of the image, but as the would deteriorate the generality of the pipeline I decided to leave it in.
+I could have easily left that one out by starting the sliding windows more towards the center of the image, but as that would deteriorate the generality of the pipeline I decided to keep it in.

 ## Discussion

+1) The pipeline generally works well.
+But the incidental occurence of false positives requires some improvement before the pipeline can be put to actual use.
+Using a deep learning approach with a convolutional network to detect cars might improve the results over those of the SVM used in this project
+2) The processing time required by the pipeline was around half a second per frame.
+This prohibits the use in real time as 24 frames per second need to be processed then.
+Programming in C++ would certainly speed up the process, but other improvements might be needed as well.
+3) The selection of workable parameters took a lot of time.
+Many 'heavy' combinations led to a hanging processor.
+But playing with the various possibilities certainly increased my knowledge how they influenced the final results.
+And as in earlier projects: A metric like accuracy is a good guidance, but what counts is the final result.

 ## sources
 * udacity.com: various Python functions